microverseinc/ror-social-scaffold/README.md

 # Scaffold for social media app with Ruby on Rails

-> This repo includes intial code for social media app with basic styling.
-Its purpose is to be a starting point for Microverse students.
+> This repo includes intial code for social media app with basic styling of the ERD, a relationship diagram which signifies how the different entities and the various entity keys are related.
+It is contained in the doc folder.

 ## Built With

 - Ruby v2.7.0
 - Ruby on Rails v5.2.4
+- LucidChart

 ## Live Demo

-TBA

 ## Getting Started